tartley/tartley.github.io/posts/til-cryptocurrency-per-transaction-energy-use.md

 Notable standout here is NANO, which actually has an order of magnitude *lower* energy use than Visa.
 There are other low-energy use cryptocurrencies in this bracket, such as IOTA and HBAR.
-They face some criticism from bitcoin maximalists that reducing energy use undermines the value proposition, or reduces security.
+They face some criticism from Bitcoin maximalists that reducing energy use undermines the value proposition, or reduces security.
 But to my layman's ears, these arguments don't hold water.
-Certainly communities like NANO seem much more open to honest discussion of NANO's shortfalls than most crypto communities, which is a healthy sign, and it makes me inclined to trust their counter-assertions that NANO's security is really ok.
+Certainly communities like NANO seem much more open to honest discussion of NANO's shortfalls than most crypto communities, which is a healthy sign, and it makes me inclined to trust their counter-assertions that NANO's security is really OK.

 Something's not quite right here though.
 The Chia whitepaper estimates 10,000 times better energy efficiency than Bitcoin, by my figures above only show